hlavacs/ViennaLockLessTable/README.md

 ```

 VLLT has been developed with MS Visual Code and cmake extensions.
 In MS Visual Code, select View/Command Palette/CMake: Configure and View/Command Palette/CMake: Build .
 VLLT has been tested on Windows and Linux with MSCV and Clang compiler.
+For configurng and building either run build.cmd on Windows, or use

 ## Using VLLT